PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 In 2009 two Flickr employees - John Allspaw and Paul Hammond - presented their way of combining Development and Operations.
 Inspired by this presentation, a Belgian consultant named Patrick Debois formed a new conference - the "Devopsday" in Ghent.
 This naming is how the term "DevOps" has been created and prevailed. [@SteveMezak]

 Since then, DevOps has been established or at least planned in 91% of all companies as an essential way to increase their efficiency of software development. [@SauceLabs] For almost every stage of development, there are principles and practices defined and continuously improved.
 However, before those practices are explained, further insight into the business need will be given.
-All this will be oriented to the book "DevOps for Dummies" by Sanjeev Sharma and Bernie Coyne. [@Sharma2017]
+Among a lot of good literature the book "DevOps for Dummies" by Sanjeev Sharma and Bernie Coyne stood out, which is why this chapter is based to a great extent on knowledge gained from this book. [@Sharma2017]

 Every process or product need a business value that covers the costs caused by it.
 For that, there must be either an outcome for the customer or reduced producing costs.